 Speakers at The Asian Undergraduate Research Symposium (AURS) will provide a variety of perspectives from different academic and professional backgrounds.
 For details of presentations and other programming, please visit the Programme page.

 Yvonne Masters is an independent researcher in Australia.
 She has been involved with IAFOR for several years as a member of The Asian Conference for Education Organising Committee, as co-facilitator of The Asian Undergraduate Research Symposium, and as a member of the International Academic Advisory Board.
-Yvonne is the current editor-in-chief of the IAFOR Journal of Education, a Scopus indexed, open access journal on education.
+Yvonne is the current editor of the IAFOR Journal of Education, a Scopus indexed, open access journal on education.

 Yvonne was a teacher and teacher educator for over 40 years and is still passionate about education.
 She was a senior lecturer in Professional Classroom Practice in the School of Education, University of New England, Australia, a position that she accepted after five years as Director of Professional Experience in the same School.
 Prior to taking up her position at UNE, she had 30 years’ experience in secondary schools including in the roles of Curriculum Coordinator, Deputy Principal and Principal.
 Her teaching experience spans three Australian states.
 Her research interests centre on undergraduate research, academic publication, teacher education and policy, professional experience, teacher identity, online learning and virtual worlds.
 Yvonne was awarded her PhD, focused on school principalship, from Deakin University.